Loan Payoff Calculator

 Tax refund, bonus, commission, inheritance, yard sale, gift or lottery win?
 Whatever it may be, an unexpected windfall can be used to pay off a chunk of the principal in one fell swoop.

 So there you have it.
-Check out our loan payoff calculator to see how overpayments can help you save money in the long run.
+If you want to see how overpayments can help you save money in the long run, you can use our loan payment calculator, which includes options for both one-off lump sums and regular additional overpayments.Calculator by Alastair Hazell.